jahrim/jahrim.github.io/content/about/_index.md

 teaching and research, which could lead me to continue my studies.
 In order to decide on my future, I need to gather and evaluate my current opportunities.

-### Personality

-Some people might perceive me as fitting the stereotype of the diligent student, preferring solitude and dedicating fully on its academic or professional career.
-This is probably true to some extent.
-However, I believe that my behavior is mostly a consequence of the level of commitment I put into what I do.
-I hold myself to high standards and strive to meet them consistently.

-As a consequence of my commitment, I may occasionally appear socially withdrawn.
-Throughout my life, I have experienced alternating periods of introversion and extroversion towards other people, and in both cases this aspect of me persisted.
-That is to say, I am not necessarily introverted, as a matter of fact, learning music and live performances made me more extroverted.
-However, I do have a strong sense of individuality and independence.

-In my time at university, this strong sense of individuality led my to undertake many projects by myself, even a few that were supposed to be team projects.
-In doing so, I acquired skills across a large variety of development facets, attaining increased autonomy as a developer.

-Still, I had several chances to work in team projects, in which I believe I demonstrated good collaboration skills (e.g., proposing my ideas, accepting the ideas of others, leading towards certain directions, being led towards others), but also good leadership skills, encouraging the team towards a common objective.
-In particular, I believe that maintaining balance and trust within a team is key to success: a leader should provide good reasons to be trusted and fair opportunities for other team members to build trust within the team, supporting them in undertaking challenges during the development of a project.
-A fair leadership also requires good understanding of the team members' needs and effective communication.

 ### Interests

+My main interests in Computer Science are programming languages and software engineering.
+In particular, I love designing domain specific languages with the goal of bringing domain experts near to the code, making programs and tests as declarative as possible.
+Additionally, I love designing distributed systems and interactions for complex services, involving heterogeneous devices.

-In my free time, apart from working on side projects, I enjoy playing the piano and the guitar.
+In my free time, apart from working on side projects, I enjoy playing the piano, the guitar or the violin, which I just started learning.
 Sometimes I even dabble in music composition and improvisation, just for the fun of it.
-In the future, I would like to try the violin too, as each instrument has taught me a different perspective on music and trained my hearing in a different way.

 In the past, I also used to play video-games to take a break from reading books and studying.
 Nowadays, it's quite the opposite: I rather read books and study to take a break from the computer, which is becoming more and more part of my every-day routine.
-Still, I maintain a passion for video-games, which I nurture from time to time.

 Although rare, one of my favorite activities is visiting natural landscapes, in particular walking across parks, hills or forests.